Talking to your parents

 - Be truthful.
 What’s the point in asking questions if you don’t want real answers?
 Besides, you know what happens when you’re not honest.
 Somehow, sometime it comes back to haunt you.
 So just say what you mean.

 - Be direct.
-If you want to know about birth control or sexually transmitted diseases or infections (STDs/STIs) infections or homosexuality or any other sensitive issue, ask.
+If you want to know about birth control or sexually transmitted infections infections or gender identity or any other issue, ask.
 The only way to get a clear answer is to ask a question clearly.

 - Listen.
 You might be surprised by how much they know and how good their advice is.